Back to All Events

-The exhibition brings together works by Adam Weismann (Claymoon), Alexandre Clanis, Alberto Ruiz Villar, and Jordi Artigas around a clear axis: material as the visible foundation of the artwork.
+The exhibition brings together works by Adam Weismann (Claymoon), Alexandre Clanis, Alberto Ruiz Villar, and Jordi Artigas, each approaching material from a distinct angle.

 Curated Encounter